 The water deepens quickly so use caution when letting your kids play by the water.

-The trail head is located to the right of the first outhouse.
-Go past the sign on the trail that says Interpretive Trail, Elbow Trail, Little Elbow Trail, Elbow Trail and Three Point Mountain Trail.
-About 10 feet down the trail you will see the pond on your left hand side.
-Take the first trail that leads to the pond and begin your hike.
+The trailhead is located to the right of the first outhouse.
+Go past the sign on the trail that says Interpretive Trail, Elbow Trail, Little Elbow Trail, Elbow Trail, and Three-Point Mountain Trail.
+About 10 feet down the trail you will see the pond on your left-hand side.
+Take the first trail that leads to the pond and begin your family-friendly hike.